 Diabetes in Dogs

-Animals are not often born with diabetes and it is well-documented that diet is extremely important factor in causing, preventing and controlling diabetes.
+Animals are not often born with diabetes and it is well-documented that diet is an extremely important factor in causing, preventing, and controlling diabetes.
 Generally, conventional diets created for dogs with diabetes contain high protein and low starch.
 What does this tell us?
 Even conventional veterinarians are aware of the importance of a high protein, low starch diet for the survival of animals living with diabetes.
-It may also be questioned as to whether many of the animals suffering with this disease would not have developed it if they had been on a natural diet, balanced with high quality protein and no starch.
+It may also be questioned as to whether any of the animals suffering from this disease would not have developed it if they had been on a natural diet, balanced with high-quality protein and no starch.

 Protein provides energy from amino acids which are slower to be absorbed and do not create large loads of glucose that the body must regulate.
-Several types of amino acids also have a regulatory affect on blood glucose and are longer lasting sources of energy for cells compared to glucose.
+Several types of amino acids also have a regulatory effect on blood glucose and are longer-lasting sources of energy for cells compared to glucose.

 Diabetes in Cats